HamzaSaleem56/DBMS-Project/README.md

 ## License
 This Employee Management System is distributed under the `GNU General Public License version 3.0 (GPL-3.0)`.
-You can find the full text of the license in the `LICENSE` file.
+You can find the full text of the license in the `LICENSE` file.# DBMS-Project